skmartinelli/cse110Lab1/index.md

 i hope this [relative link](/whatever.txt) works!

-here is a list of my hobbies:
+list of some of my hobbies:
--tennis
+- tennis
--chess (i am not very good)
+- chess (i am not very good)
--video games
+- video games
--movies

 here is an ordered list of movies i watched recently and enjoyed:
 1. for a few dollars more